Court sides with Apple, Ireland in appeal of €13 billion EU tax order | DW | 15.07.2020

 The Commission had ruled that tax deals struck by Apple and other companies with countries such as Ireland, the Netherlands and Luxembourg constitute illegal state aid, a violation of EU regulations.

-Apple has had a base in the southern city of Cork since 1980, where it employs more than 5,000 people and through which it routes international sales, avoiding billions in corporation taxes.
+Apple has had a base in the southern city of Cork since 1980, where it employs more than 5,000 people and through which it routes international sales, avoiding billions in corporate taxes.

+"This case was not about how much tax we pay, but where we are required to pay it.
+We're proud to be the largest taxpayer in the world as we know the important role tax payments play in society," Apple said in response to the Wednesday ruling.

+DW business reporter Arthur Sullivan called the ruling a "big blow" for the EU, but said it was important to distinguish between this specific case and the wider fight against tax avoidance.

 Profit shifting under scrutiny

-The ruling is a blow in the European Commission's fight to reduce the practice of profit shifting whereby multinational companies shift profits from a high tax jurisdiction to a lower one.
+The ruling is a setback to the Commission's fight to reduce the practice of profit shifting whereby multinational companies shift profits from a high tax jurisdiction to a lower one.

 The EU's lower court last year overturned a ruling that had ordered Starbucks to pay €30 billion in Dutch back taxes.
 In a separate case, the court threw out a ruling against a Belgian tax scheme for 39 multinationals.